-There is a $150 deposit required to reserve the church.
+There is a $150 deposit ($250 for non-members) required to reserve the church.
 This must be paid when you book your wedding.
 This will go toward the church fee for the custodian and building fees.

 December weddings are scheduled upon approval of the ministers and are dependent upon ongoing Advent activities.
 If a December wedding is scheduled, the Sanctuary décor in place for ongoing Advent worship events will remain in place.

 Once the wedding has been scheduled, you will be contacted by one of our Church Wedding Coordinators.
 In the case of a small chapel wedding, no consultant is required.
 The Wedding Consultant will guide you through your wedding planning from start to finish and coordinate the rehearsal and wedding with the officiating minister.
 Be prepared to give the consultant the names of your wedding party, photographer, videographer, florist and other participants.

 Contact our church office at 402-391-0350 or email@example.com to arrange for an organist or pianist to play for your wedding and approve your musical selections.
 Unless you are planning for a musical ensemble or no music at all, a Countryside organist/pianist will play for your wedding.
 If a Countryside organist/pianist is unavailable, they will arrange for another of our organists/pianists to play.
 If a vocal soloist is included in your wedding, that person must arrange to rehearse with our organist/pianist prior to the wedding rehearsal.